College Factual by our College Data Analytics Team

 Antelope Valley College Undergraduate Tuition and Fees

-Out-of-state part-time undergraduates at Antelope Valley College paid an average of $290 per credit hour in 2019-2020.
-The average for in-state students was $46 per credit hour.
-The following table shows the average full-time tuition and fees for undergraduates.
+During the 2022-2023 academic year, part-time undergraduate students at Antelope Valley College paid an average of $342 per credit hour if they came to the school from out-of-state.
+In-state students paid a discounted rate of $46 per credit hour.
+The average full-time tuition and fees for undergraduates are shown in the table below.

 Learn more about Antelope Valley College tuition and fees.

-Does Antelope Valley College Offer an Online Associate in Poly Sci?
+Does Antelope Valley College Offer an Online Bachelor’s in Political Science?

-Antelope Valley College does not offer an online option for its poly sci associate degree program at this time.
+Antelope Valley College does not offer an online option for its political science bachelor’s degree program at this time.
 To see if the school offers distance learning options in other areas, visit the Antelope Valley College Online Learning page.

 undefined